-Like with most electronic parts in the engine compartment, age, oil contamination and brutal heat conditions take their toll on the BMW M60 intake temperature sensor eventually causing it to malfunction.
+Like with most electronic parts in the engine compartment, age, oil contamination, and brutal heat conditions take their toll on the BMW M60 intake temperature sensor eventually causing it to malfunction.
 A failing sensor will read the intake air temperature incorrectly (or not at all), causing the air/fuel ratio to be miscalculated.
-Indications of a failing intake temperature sensor are often unmistakable; a rough cold idle, very poor cold engine acceleration, engine surges when warm, cylinder misfires and overall bad fuel economy.
+Indications of a failing intake temperature sensor are often unmistakable; a rough cold idle, very poor cold engine acceleration, the engine surges when warm, cylinder misfires, and overall bad fuel economy.

 - Disconnect the idle control valve by pinching in the metal release clip and pulling the plug free.

 - Use a flatblade screwdriver to raise the metal locking clip on the throttle valve switch.
 Pull the plug free and gently stow out of the way.

 - Disconnect the 1st and 2nd engine wiring harness plugs by squeezing in the metal locking clips and pulling them free.

 - Pull all of the electrical connections and the throttle cable out of the way so you have clear access to the intake temperature sensor.